-My husband who was already a large fan way before me introduced me to one of his favorite dishes at a little place in North Carolina called Neo Monde.
-It was Mejadra.
+One of my favorite dishes at a little place in North Carolina called Neo Monde is called Mejadra.
 Mejadra, aka: lentils, rice and fried shallots.This, became my love for what I called foreign food, but for millions was a staple.
 Blending spices and flavors to arrive at just the right scent, not to powerful,not to blah.
 Then there was lamb.
 Eat lamb?
 Why would I do that?
 They were cute balls of fluff in fields across lands of green according to the television.
 That is until I ate my first shawarma and learned I was eating lamb.
 Those little white poof balls were good, no, incredible!
 Lamb had flavor, fat and if not overcooked melted in your mouth better than any m&m.
 Thus, my love affair with middle eastern food began, and continued.
 My little world of pizza, spaghetti, mac n' cheese, fried rice and cheese pancakes had been shaken.
 I began to seek out how to books on creating my own middle eastern food.
-We met a friend from Lebanon who introduced us to every Arabic market in town.
+I met a friend from Lebanon who introduced me to every Arabic market in town.
 I discovered the Jerusalem Cookbook by Yotam Ottolenghi which pushed me beyond my limits.
 I searched out spice shops near and far the way a kid looks for candy shops and asks to go to just one more.
 Cooking with spices is like playing with legos you never know what your gonna build until your finished.
-Thus how I arrived at this Lamb quiche which will bring your taste buds to their peak.
+Thus I arrived at this Lamb quiche which will bring your taste buds to their peak.
 Happy Brunch Lunch or Dinner!

 This Quiche is inspired from the Jerusalem Cookbook Recipe Stuffed Eggplant with Lamb and Pinenuts

 45 ml olive oil/3 TBSP

 1 1/2 tsp ground cumin